Essam-Hewala/Hosting-fullstack-app-AWS/README.md

 ---

-In this project you will learn how to take a newly developed Full-Stack application built for a retailer and deploy it to a cloud service provider so that it is available to customers.
-You will use the aws console to start and configure the services the application needs such as a database to store product information and a web server allowing the site to be discovered by potential customers.
-You will modify your package.json scripts and replace hard coded secrets with environment variables in your code.
+In this project we will host  Full-Stack application  deploy it to a cloud service provider  that  is available to customers.
+You will use the aws cli to start and configure the services the application needs such as a database to store product information and a web server allowing the site to be discovered by potential customers.

-After the initial setup, you will learn to interact with the services you started on aws and will deploy manually the application a first time to it.
-As you get more familiar with the services and interact with them through a CLI, you will gradually understand all the moving parts.

-You will then register for a free account on CircleCi and connect your Github account to it.
-Based on the manual steps used to deploy the app, you will write a config.yml file that will make the process reproducible in CircleCi.
-You will set up the process to be executed automatically based when code is pushed on the main Github branch.

-The project will also include writing documentation and runbooks covering the operations of the deployment process.
-Those runbooks will serve as a way to communicate with future developers and anybody involved in diagnosing outages of the Full-Stack application.

-# Udagram

-This application is provided to you as an alternative starter project if you do not wish to host your own code done in the previous courses of this nanodegree.
-The udagram application is a fairly simple application that includes all the major components of a Full-Stack web application.

 ### Dependencies

 ```